georgebabarus/magento-filesystem-extension/docs/source/extension/configuration.rst

 Configuration summary
 ---------------------

-To make more clear the configuration keep in mind the identifier for each component:
+To make more clear the configuration, keep in mind the identifier for each component:

     * directory mapping ``filesystem/directory/mapping/<directory_path>``
         * configuration for a given directory - the starting point to identify a <driver_id> for the directory.